NOGENT-SUR-SEINE

 French novelist Gustav Flaubert in his “A Sentimental Education”.

-The Paul Dubois and Alfred Boucher Museums house archeological collections
+The local Paul Dubois and Alfred Boucher Museums house archeological

-from Paleolithic times the Roman days along with sculptures of Dubois,
+collections from Paleolithic times the Roman days along with sculptures

-stategic location onthe appraoch to Paris is noted for battles in the
+stategic location on the approach to Paris is noted for battles in

-100 years war between England and France and features in the history
+the 100 Years War between England and France and features in the

 of